GlycanAge is a biological age test paired with expert advice to help guide your wellness.

 Frequently Asked Questions (FAQs)

-Women should try to eat a variety of healthy foods every day from as many food groups as possible.
+Women should try to eat a variety of healthy foods from as many food groups as possible.
 These include vegetables, fruits, whole grains and healthy fats.
-As women age, their nutritional needs will vary, resulting in new foods needing to be introduced at different stages of their life.
+As women age, their nutritional needs will vary, resulting in the need to introduce a greater variety at different stages of their lives.

 Which fruit is rich in antioxidants?